Table of Contents Show

 But don’t hold out for any fire-sale prices.
 The market was already three years into a price correction before the pandemic even struck.
 Still, we see wide discounts and a growing level of market activity since lockdown restrictions were eased.
 In October 2020, there were 2,975 recorded residential sales, an increase of 71% from September, according to REBNY’s October report.
 November saw a further increase in sales volume, though this time only by 3% with 3,078 recorded transactions.
 A shortfall attributed to a spike of infections in November led to some lockdown restrictions being reimposed.
 This suggests that barring lockdown restrictions, there is a lot of demand for NYC homes.

 What will become of the city’s oversaturated new-development market is also a big question.
 Out of more than 16,000 condo units that have been constructed in the last six years, 25% remain unsold.
 So far, we do not see many distressed sales.
 But that could change in the new year as developers start to run out of options.
 With U.S. mortgage rates also at an all-time low and a vaccine now on the way, expect 2021 to be a busy buying season for New York City.

 Major Political Changes are on the way.Major Political Changes are on the way.

 Expect to see big changes in 2021 as Democrats try to use their supermajority in the state senate to advance their progressive agenda.
 City and state legislators are currently mulling several measures meant to discourage speculative investment and increase renter protections.
 These include a potential vacancy tax, a Pied-à-Terre tax, and a possible reevaluation of the broker fee.
-Opponents of these moves contest that this will lead to a “death spiral” of over-taxation that could scare away the city’s wealthy.
+Opponents of these moves contest that this will lead to a “death spiral” of over-taxation that could scare away the city’s wealth.
 The city’s real estate interests are now gearing up for a tough fight in the year ahead.